The UK may be leaving the European Union on or before 31 January 2020.

 We do not expect any overall shortages of food.
 Retailers have been building food supplies to ensure there's an adequate food supply across the UK in the event of a 'no deal' situation.

 There may be less choice for a while, however.
-Fresh foods with a short life – like vegetables and fruit – will be affected most, especially if they are not 'in season' in the UK in October.
+Fresh foods with a short life – like vegetables and fruit – will be affected most, especially if they are not 'in season' in the UK when Brexit takes place.
 This means most fruit and vegetables will come into the UK from other countries.

 As we move into spring and summer, the UK will be able to grow more of its own fruit and vegetables and these shortages should stop.

 Any food coming into the UK from outside of Europe shouldn't be affected by Brexit.
 It may take a little while longer to get into the country because of delays at ports, but there will be no change other than that.